 Commonsense rule chaining seems necessary but not sufficient for story analysis, because higher-level reflection seems to require search.
 Revenge, for example, is a harm event leading to a second harm event with the actors reversed, possibly with a long chain of intermediate events.
 I refer to such descriptions as reflection patterns.
 Genesis deploys them using breadth-first search in the elaboration graph.
-This type of analysis is very different in detail, but inspired by the pioneering work of Lehnert (Lehnert 1981).
+This type of analysis is very different in detail, but inspired by the pioneering work of Schank's student, Wendy Lehnert (Lehnert, 1981).